The Ranger Clutch Fluid Protocol

 Alternative

-If your car is under warranty, the GM remedy may be invoked, which
+is under warranty, the GM remedy may be invoked, which is swapping

-is swapping all the clutch parts.
+all the clutch parts.
 That may sound great.
-But keep in
+But keep in mind a

-mind a clutch swap entails risk, unless the servicing tech is
+clutch swap entails risk, unless the servicing tech is experienced

-experienced and meticulous in following correct procedures.
-Plus,
+and meticulous in following correct procedures.
+An additional risk

-the new parts may not be properly balanced.
-I've lost track of how
+is the new rotating parts may not be properly balanced.
+I've lost

-many owners I've counseled through vibration issues after botched
+track of how many owners I've counseled through vibration issues

 • A hard, constricted reach with a tool to loosen the bleeder valve